-Philadelphia Property Division Attorneys
+Philadelphia Property Division Lawyers

 In a divorce, all the marital assets and property must be divided between the divorcing spouses.
 To ensure you obtain your fair share of the marital property, it is important to have an experienced property division lawyer on your side.
 At the Law Office of Smith & Horwitz, our attorneys are exclusively focused on family law and can guide you through all the legal details of negotiating your marital asset division.